 A Thaw and Honors

 Despite receiving many invitations, for 30 years Kapitsa was refused permission to leave the Soviet Union for any purpose.
-That changed in 1965 when he was allowed to travel to Denmark to receive the Niels Bohr Gold Medal.
+This changed in 1965 when he was allowed to travel to Denmark to receive the Niels Bohr Gold Medal.
 This was one of a number of prestigious awards he received, including:

 - 1929: Elected Fellow of the Royal Society